microbiome/course_2021_radboud/beta.md

 NOTE: PCoA is not same as PCA (principal component analysis).
 In PCoA distance matrix is first calculated, but PCA takes the data as it is.
-The main idea of PCA is to find from multidimensional data those variables / components that cause most of the variance, and that why reduce the dimensionality, e.g., to 2-dimensional.
+The main idea of PCA is to find from multidimensional data those variables / components that cause most of the variance.
+After that data can be reduced, e.g., to 2-dimensional where x-axis represents variable 1 and y-axis variable 2.

 ### PCoA for ASV-level data with Bray-Curtis